-Carroll College has Timely Warning, Emergency Notification, and Public Safety Advisories.
-Carroll College will issue Timely Warnings, Emergency Notifications, and/or Public Safety Advisories to the campus community on an as needed and required by Clery basis.
-Timely warnings are issued in the event a violent crime that represents a serious or continuing threat to the campus community has occurred.
-Emergency Notifications are issued during emergencies or critical incidents that pose an immediate threat to the health and safety of the campus community.
-A Public Safety Advisory issued to reduce the risk of being victimized by telephone/email scams, fraud, etc.
+- Timely Warnings are issued in the event a crime that represents a serious or continuing threat to the campus community has occurred. - Emergency Notifications are issued during emergencies or critical incidents that pose an immediate threat to the health and safety of the campus community. - Public Safety Advisories are issued to reduce the risk of being victimized by telephone/email scams, fraud, etc.